edHelper.com

 1 The ancient Greeks believed that our world began with a shapeless and confused mass of elements.
 They called it Chaos.
 From Chaos, Nyx (Night), Erebus (Darkness), and Gaea (Earth) were born.
 Then, slowly, more things began to appear.
 For example, Nyx and Erebus jointly created Hypnos (Sleep), Thanatos (Death), and Moros (Doom).
 And Gaea made Uranus (Sky).

-2 Gaea and Uranus were lovers.
-Together, they had many children.
-The twelve Titans -- six sons and six daughters -- were their firstborns.
-They were their parents' pride and joy.
+2 Gaea and Uranus together were the parents of many children.
+The twelve Titans -- six sons and six daughters -- were their parents' pride and joy.
 After the twelve Titans, Gaea gave birth to two sets of triplets, all sons.
 Brontes, Steropes, and Arges were from the first set.
 Each had only one eye in the middle of his forehead.
 Collectively, they were known as the Cyclopes.
 Briareus, Cottus, and Gyges were from the second set.
 Each had one hundred arms and fifty heads.
 Collectively, they were known as the Hecatonchires.

 3 Gaea loved all her children equally.
 But Uranus did not.
 He favored only the Titans, for they were good-looking gods and goddesses.
 As he grew increasingly uncomfortable with his other children, he decided to cast them away.
 When Gaea heard of the plan, she was horrified.
 She tried to reason with her husband, but to no avail.
 Helplessly, she watched Uranus throw the Cyclopes and the Hecatonchires into Tartarus, the darkest pit in the underworld.
 She was mortified.
 She vowed that she would never forgive Uranus for his cruelty.